We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 A short distance away, the Fundació Stämpfli provides a contrasting experience with its impressive collection of modern art.

-#6 Dine On Great Food In Sitges
+#6 Dine on Great Food in Sitges

-The dining scene in Sitges, Spain, is a reflection of its coastal Catalan heritage.
-We found there a good variety in all of the restaurants, with many offering fresh-caught seafood, paellas, and a brothy rice dish called arròs caldós.
+The dining scene in Sitges, Spain, reflects its coastal Catalan heritage.
+We found a good variety of restaurants there, with many offering fresh-caught seafood, paellas, and a brothy rice dish called arròs caldós. Â

 The narrow streets are filled with traditional tapas bars and family-owned restaurants serving American staples like cheeseburgers, pizza, and pasta.